-Whether your mother is biological, or a mother within the realm of dance, use this weekend to honor her.
+Whether your mother is biological, someone who adopted you, or a mother within the realm of dance, use this time to honor her.

-A few days ago, at a showcase, I was watching my beautiful friend Alli Ruth, a belly dancer from Finland, perform.
-She’d grown up in Southern California, and was trained by the late, great Diane Webber, a belly dance pioneer who influenced literally hundreds of dancers.
+I watched my beautiful friend Alli Ruth, a belly dancer from Finland, as she performed.
+She’d grown up in Southern California, and was trained by the late, great Diane Webber, a belly dance pioneer who influenced hundreds of dancers.
 Diane’s troupe, Perfumes Of Araby, begat many strong solo performers who taught and influenced many others.
-Her classes at Every Woman’s Village in the San Fernando Valley spawned many accomplished dancers, including Jillina.
+Her classes at Every Woman’s Village in the San Fernando Valley of Los Angeles spawned many accomplished dancers, in the LA area and beyond, including Jillina.

 But back to my pal Alli Ruth: in the middle of her show, the woman sitting next to me burst into tears.
 She clutched at my arm and sniffled,

 “I’m so sorry… but I see Diane in her dancing!”

 It was a profound moment; I’m getting goose bumps right now just writing about it.